 For a gauge field whose action contains a (3+1)D Maxwell term $I_{\rm M}$, one can impose certain orbifold conditions~\cite{PhysRevB.96.075127}.
 For example, in the theory of $\phi$, one can require

-Such orbifold conditions can be imposed without changing the theory because the parts of $A$ with opposite parity (odd part of $A_\mu$ and even part of $A_z$) decouple~\cite{PhysRevB.96.075127}.
+Such orbifold conditions can be imposed without changing the theory because the parts of $A$ with opposite parities (odd part of $A_\mu$ and even part of $A_z$) decouple~\cite{PhysRevB.96.075127}.

 We first relate fields $A$ and $a_{\psi}$.
-Using the boundary condition for bulk Maxwell equation and the relations between $J^{\mu}_{\phi}$ and $a_{\psi}$, and $A$, Eqs.~\eqref{dualitymapping3} and \eqref{dualitymapping5}, we have
+Using the boundary condition for the bulk Maxwell equation and the relations between $J^{\mu}_{\phi}$, $a_{\psi}$, and $A$, Eqs.~\eqref{dualitymapping3} and \eqref{dualitymapping5}, we have

-In the formulas that follows, quantities that are discontinuous across the plane $z=0$ will be assumed to be evaluated at $z=+0$ unless explicitly specified otherwise.
-Next we perform an electromagnetic duality transformation in the bulk:
+In the formulas that follow, quantities that are discontinuous across the plane $z=0$ will be assumed to be evaluated at $z=+0$ unless we explicitly specify otherwise.
+Next, we perform an electromagnetic duality transformation in the bulk:

-Note that we have chosen opposite sign conventions in the definition of the dual gauge fields $\mb E$ and $\mb B$ on the two side of the brane.
+Note that we have chosen opposite sign conventions in the definition of the dual gauge fields $\mb E$ and $\mb B$ on the two sides of the brane.
 Equations~(\ref{EbB}) now can be rewritten as